DSC-UB/JavaLearningCode/README.md

-# JavaForAndroidDev_DSC-UB
+# JavaLearningCode
-This Repository is for those who are want to learn java for android development.
+This Repository is a collection of code by those who are learning java.

 ## Getting Started
 Students are expected to setup the folowing